Hannanf/capstone_project/README.md

 * Region

-Preliminary data preprocessing
+## Preliminary data preprocessing

-* The exploratory data analysis was conducted by consolidating 2 datasets of demographics and income information and read into a dataframe in Jupyter Notebook Using Python Pandas.
+The exploratory data analysis was conducted by consolidating 2 datasets of demographics and income information and read into a dataframe in Jupyter Notebook Using Python Pandas.

 *

 Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
-* Target: define relationship between the indicators vs. cost
+* Target: identify which variable is highly correlated to the premium cost
 * Features: degmographics data inclusing age, bmi, number of children, and etc
-* Feature Engineering: used SQL to construct tables and transform responses into 1 or 0 (example)
+* Feature Engineering: use pandas to perform exploratory data analysis for identification (attach screenshot)
 * Decision making: determine which column is in high correlations and continue with training and testing

 Description of how data was split into training and testing sets
 * We splitted the dataset into training and testing sets.
 The model used the training dataset to learn from, and then uses the testing dataset to assess its performance.
 * SciKit Learn Library is used to split, train, and test the data

-* Training and testing snapshot
+(Training and testing screenshot)

-Explanation of model choice, including limitations and benefits
+Machine Learning Model Choice
 * Which model used
 * Benefits
 * Limitations

+Machine Learning Model results
+Description of how the model was trained (or retrained, if the team is using an existing model) Description and explanation of model's confusion matrix, including final accuracy score

+* Accuracy
+* Precision
+* Sensitivity

+## Application of this project

+The project introduces a real world tool for determining life insurance premiums, which could be used in medical industry to benefit clients, or either could be a powerful tool for companies to analyze clients data and determine premiums.
+Although we are only working with 1300+ rows of data in this project, however, the same methodolody could easily be utilized by insurance companies to perform more in-depth analysis.

+By applying this model, we could determine which clients may be at risk, and which clients could be offered premium rates:

+Input: age, gender, bmi, number of children, whether smoker or not, region, average income, and average life span.
+Output: The charge for the premium.

+How does this benefit clients:
+* Quick calculation of quote
+* Find the right coverage for each individual's unique situation
+* Plan ahead and protect loved ones

+How does this benefit companies:
+* Ready to use machine learning model for application
+* Identify premium rates for clients by only a few client data inputs

 ## Visualization

 [Google Slides Deck](https://docs.google.com/presentation/d/1whnuTL6ZM5WVz83VrgLC6633P-9DmyqtbOEfLG1-kRU/edit?usp=share_link)

-A Tableau dashboard/Javascript webpage will be used for presenting the analysis.
+A Javascript webpage will be used for presenting the analysis.
 The snapshot of the visualizations will be incorporated into a Google Slides Deck for the final presentation.

-Chart Elements:
+The webpage is consists of few different charts showing analysis results, as well as an input box for users to enter their demographics info to calculate the insurance premiums.

+Charts Displayed:
-* Bar chart: to show relationships of the cost of life insurance vs. age, users will be able to click on a specific age group to see details
+* Bar chart: showing relationships of the cost of life insurance vs. age, users will be able to click on a specific age group to see details
-*
-*

-# Application of this project - add to slides

-A decription of the real world application of this project will be introduced.
-* E.g. Determine which clients may be at more risk, which clients to offer premium rates
+* Pie chart: showing the proportion of clients by income range/region

-## resources
+## Resources

 ## Project Team Members
 * Fayyaz Hannan